 Look at the fabulous color palette created by this beautiful golden lily.
-The flowers and the leaves are both from the same color palette and therefore create complete harmony.
-Marcia has fabulous Warm coloring and 'sits' happiy in the warm color palette too.
+The flowers and leaves are from the same color palette and therefore create complete harmony.
+Marcia Cross has beautiful Warm coloring and 'sits' happily in the warm color palette too.

 This is how Nature always gets it right - your natural coloring works in just the same way.
 When you wear clothes and makeup in shades that echo your natural coloring you create COLOR BALANCE.
 Nature designed us so we can get our 'foliage' now.